dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 [!code-csharp[](secure-data/samples/starter3/Program.cs)]

 Test that the app seeded the database.
-If there are any rows in the contact DB, the seed method doesn't run.
+If there are not any rows in the contact DB, the seed method doesn't run.

 ::: moniker-end